 Jessica was born and raised in Calgary,AB.
 After receiving her BA in Tourism from the University of Calgary she began working in guest services at Crescent Spur in 2002 and acted as our Lodge Manager for 6 years.
 Today, she runs our office, based in Calgary, where she helps guests plan trips and get a sense for the experience they can expect.
 She’s mom to daughter Cali (2009) and son Fletcher (2011), and is an avid skier.

 A native of Brandon, Manitoba, Christine now makes her home on beautiful Vancouver Island.
 She brings a wealth of experience to Crescent Spur with over 10 years of experience in customer service and most recently in tourism.
-As seasonal lodge manager for the past three years at a prestigious fishing resort off BC’s west coast, she is acutely attuned to what makes a week special for guests.
-In her spare time, Christine’s hobbies include snowboarding, fishing, camping, and baking.
-We know she will be a great asset to our lodge team.
+As seasonal lodge manager for three years at a prestigious fishing resort off BC’s west coast, Christine joined the Crescent Spur team in 2015.
+She is acutely attuned to what makes a week special for guests, and fun to be around!
+In her spare time, Christine’s hobbies include snowboarding, fishing, quilting, and camping.

 Keith has always loved spending time in the mountains.
 Prior to joining Crescent Spur in 2005, he had extensive experience in mechanized and ski-tour guiding.
 Keith is an ACMG Ski Guide, and a professional member of the Canadian Avalanche Association.
 When he’s not helping guests make the most of the mountain terrain, he works as a journeyman carpenter.
 Keith also enjoys flying airplanes—and dodging wild owls.

 Christine grew up in Canmore, Alberta, where her dad had her skiing at age two (and quickly tackling moguls bigger than herself).
 She completed a diploma in Photojournalism, and soon went back to chasing snow.
 Christine joined the guiding team at Crescent Spur during the 2014 season, where she helps with guest safety and experience.
 She also puts her photojournalism expertise to use, documenting the skiing and snowboarding that occurs during her tour weeks.
-Christine recently earned the Adventure Guide Diploma through Thompson Rivers University.
+Christine recently earned the Adventure Guide Diploma through Thompson Rivers University,and in the spring of 2017 attained her Apprentice Ski Guide Certification.
 In the summer, she works as a hiking guide for Wells Gray Adventures, and returns home, to Squamish BC.

 Born and raised on a farm near Salmon Arm BC, Ari grew up spending a lot of time in the mountains with his family.
 This led him to enroll in the Adventure Guide Diploma at Thompson Rivers University, where he then furthered his training in winter mountain travel.
 Ari joined the Crescent Spur guiding team in the 2015 season where he helps facilitate group care and entertainment, and also enjoys filming and taking photos.
 When he is not at work, he lives in Revelstoke, ski touring and volunteer patrolling.
 His summers are spent rafting and kayak instructing around BC.

 Jesse grew up in his family’s business of sea-kayak outfitting and guiding on the shores of Georgian Bay in Parry Sound, Ontario.
 Wanting to strike out on his own, he completed an Aviation-Management diploma in Thunder Bay, ON in 2012.
 Since then he has worked as a floatplane pilot seasonally in Ontario.
 In his winters off he completed the Adventure Guide Diploma from Thompson Rivers University, with an emphasis on backcountry skiing.
-He looks forward to joining the team for his first season with Crescent Spur!
+He joined the Crescent Spur guiding team in 2017, and takes some sweet powder ski photos!

 Trent became a fixed wing commercial pilot in 1989, before switching to helicopters in 1992.
 Over that time, he’s logged more than 15,000 helicopter hours.
 Trent’s experience ranges from flying for heliskiing, mining exploration, fire fighting, and power-line work.
 He has extensive knowledge of winter and mountain helicopter operations, having flown at Crescent Spur Heliskiing for over 16 years.
 (For the last 9 years, he’s done so as owner of Ascent Helicopters and Ascent Aerospace.)
 Trent runs his business and lives on Vancouver Island with his family.